youssefheshaaam/solara/ADMIN_GUIDE.md

 ## 🔐 Admin Security

 ### **Current Implementation**
-- No authentication required (Phase 1)
-- All admin functions are accessible
+- Client-side authentication using local IndexedDB (see README)
+- Passwords are salted and hashed with PBKDF2 (Web Crypto)
-- Data stored in browser localStorage
+- Session state stored in localStorage for current tab/profile

-### **Future Enhancements** (Phase 2)
-- Admin login system
-- Role-based permissions
-- Database integration
-- Secure API endpoints
+### **Notes**
+- This is a frontend-only setup; do not use for production
+- Clearing browser data/logs will clear users and sessions

 ## 📱 Responsive Design